gregstein/HD-To-TC/README.md

-This Project is stable and will not receive anymore support. **I recommend AoE2Tools as it includes HDToTC**: https://github.com/gregstein/AoE2Tools
+This Project is stable and will not receive anymore support. **I recommend AoE2Tools as it includes HDToTC in addition to many features and important utilities for age of empires 2**: https://github.com/gregstein/AoE2Tools
 ## Disclaimer: You Must Own Age of empires 2 HD on Steam For HD To TC Conversion Tool To Work!!
 # HD-To-TC
 This tool will convert Age of Empires II HD to The Conquerors and create a seperate installation folder.
 You can also auto configure Voobly to start playing multiplayer instantly.